Modified string method for finding minimum energy path: Illustrative Examples

 \subsection{Dislocation nucleation in a nano-wire}

-Understanding the process of dislocation nucleation and multiplication is central to our understanding of the structural stability of materials.
+Understanding the process of dislocation nucleation and multiplication is central to our understanding of structural stability of materials.
 A dislocation is a line defect which corresponds to the interface between the sheared and unsheared regions of a sample.

-A bulk sample in nature generally has lots of defects present in it.
-These defects can be of different dimensionality and act as heterogeneous nucleation sites for other defects.
+A bulk sample in nature generally has an astronomical number of defects, of varied dimensionality, present in them.
 In contrast, in materials of small volume the density of defects can be very small.
-Typical small volume materials are quantum dots, nano-wires, thin films, nanostructured materials, etc. Also materials of small volume have much higher surface area to volume ratio than their bulk counterparts.$\cite{HemkerN08, Yip98}$ Under these conditions, dislocation nucleation from the surface potentially can play a critical role in controlling plastic deformation of small-volume materials.$\cite{RabkinS07, HydeEF05, ShanMAWM08}$ Here, we perform atomistic simulations of heterogeneous dislocation nucleation from the surface of a Cu nano-wire.
+Small volume materials, such as, quantum dots, nano-wires, thin films, nanostructured materials, etc. have much higher surface area (or grain boundary area) to volume ratio than their bulk counterparts$\cite{HemkerN08, Yip98}$ and defect nucleation from the surface becomes an important driving force for plastic deformation.
+Given the contrasting length-scales involved, the deformation mechanisms changes from bulk-dominated plasticity to surface-dominated plasticity with decrease in characteristic length scales.
+One such potentially important form of deformation in nano-wires, nano-pillars, etc. that can play a critical role in controlling plastic deformation is dislocation nucleation.$\cite{RabkinS07, HydeEF05, ShanMAWM08}$ Here, we perform atomistic simulations of heterogeneous dislocation nucleation in a Cu nano-wire.
 We use a nano-wire of square cross-section to include the corner as a preferential nucleation site.

 The simulation cell has 28,900 atoms and the cell dimensions are 90.375$\times$90.375$\times$90.375 $\rm\AA^{3}$.
-The cell axes are along [100], [010] and [001] directions.
-Periodic boundary conditions are maintained along [001] direction and free surface conditions are imposed along the remaining two directions.
-The nano-wire axis is parallel to the [001] direction.
-As in the case of ad-atom diffusion, the interatomic interactions are modeled using embedded atom method (EAM) potential developed by Mishin et al.$\cite{MishinMPVK01}$ Fig. $\ref{Dislocation1}$ shows the initial structure of the nano-wire.
-Central symmetry scheme of coloring is used.$\cite{KelchnerPH98}$ The converged MEP (force norm smaller than 10$^{-3}$ eV/$\rm\AA$) is obtained by performing full constrained conjugated gradient relaxation on each intermediate image along the path.
+The cell axes are parallel to [100], [010] and [001] directions.
+Periodic boundary conditions are maintained along [001] direction (i.e. wire axis) and free surface conditions are imposed along the remaining two directions.
+The interatomic interactions are modeled using embedded atom method (EAM) potential developed by Mishin et al.$\cite{MishinMPVK01}$ Fig. $\ref{Dislocation1}$ shows the initial structure of the nano-wire.
+Central symmetry scheme of coloring is used.$\cite{KelchnerPH98}$ The converged MEP (force norm smaller than 10$^{-3}$ eV/$\rm\AA$) is obtained by performing constrained conjugated gradient minimization on each intermediate configuration along the path.